Leody Taveras Player Props: Rangers vs. Yankees

-The Texas Rangers and Leody Taveras, who went 0-for-4 last time out, battle Clarke Schmidt and the New York Yankees at Globe Life Field, Friday at 8:05 PM ET.
+The Texas Rangers, including Leody Taveras (batting .273 in his past 10 games, with three doubles, a triple, two walks and three RBI), battle starting pitcher Jhony Brito and the New York Yankees at Globe Life Field, Saturday at 7:05 PM ET.

-He is looking to bounce back following he struck out four times in his most recent game against the Yankees.
+In his last game he had a hitless performance (0-for-4) against the Yankees.

 Leody Taveras Game Info & Props vs. the Yankees